razetime/limn/README.md

 ## Implemented functionality:

 #### Code canvas
-* Pushing Strings and Numbers to deque
+* Pushing Strings and Numbers to stack
 * Setting direction using arrow commands
 * Rotating cursor direction by 45&deg; and 90&deg;
 * Choosing a random direction